 Unfailing love and truth have met together.
 Righteousness and peace have kissed!
 Psalm 85:10, NLT

-Those who claim to love through lies or enabling are showing false love.
+Those who claim to love with lies or enabling are showing false love.

 Pilate said, “So you are a king?”
 Jesus responded, “You say I am a king.
 Actually, I was born and came into the world to testify to the truth.
 All who love the truth recognize that what I say is true.”
 John 18:37, NLT [Emphasis added by me]

 “For he wounds, but he also binds up; he injures, but his hands also heal.”
 [About the Lord] Job 5:18, NIV